-Chinese: The major in Chinese Language and Culture requires 30 semester hours numbered above CHI 2220 including a minimum of six semester hours at the 4000-level.
-A maximum of nine semester hours in 3000-level Chinese culture and literature can count toward the thirty semester hour requirement.
+Chinese: The Chinese Language and Culture major requires thirty semester hours numbered above 2220 including a minimum of six semester hours at the 4000 level.
+A maximum of nine semester hours from 3000-level courses in Chinese culture and literature may count toward the thirty semester hour requirement.

-German: The German major requires 30 semester hours numbered above 2999, including GER 3400 and GER 3500.
+German: Thirty semester hours numbered above 2999 are required, including GER 3400 and GER 3500.
 For students entering the major from GER 2220, GER 3400 is required to fulfill the composition component; students who enter with advanced proficiency take GER 4420.
-Students should consult with an adviser to ensure proper placement.
+Students should consult with an advisor to ensure proper placement.
 Students should have a minimum of six semester hours of skills courses (e.g., GER 3310, GER 3400) and six semester hours of literature, film, and culture classes (e.g., GER 3500, GER 3930).
 A minimum of nine semester hours must be taken at the 4000 level.
-A maximum of six semester hours from among the following coursework may count toward the thirty semester hour requirement: GET 3130, GET 3524, FOL3930.
+A maximum of six semester hours from among the following coursework may count toward the thirty semester credit hours requirement: GET 3130, GET 3524.